 - If possible, move the connection offline and meet in person.

 - After you develop a good rapport with the professionals, you can ask for a reference or introduce yourself to the hiring manager.

-It often happens that you know the hiring manager’s name but does not know their gender or marital status.
+You often know the hiring manager’s name but do not know their gender or marital status.